 Companies: The primary business focus of any recommended stocks must be to develop or finance renewable energy projects.
 Companies cannot also invest in fossil fuel development.
 Their activities can take place anywhere in the world as long as stocks are reasonably easy to purchase within the US.
 Companies’ ESG ratings are also reviewed, but they are not a determining factor for inclusion on the site.

-Charities: While not expressly an investment for which one receives a financial return, charities offer important financial products to individuals who wish to support a social or environmental good through a financial contribution.
-Charities are included based on their ability to directly fund renewable energy projects throughout the world.
-When possible, ratings for charities, such as from Charity Navigator, are reviewed to determine the organization’s efficacy and legitimacy.
+Nonprofits: While not expressly an investment for which one receives a financial return, nonprofits offer important financial products to individuals who wish to support a social or environmental good through a financial contribution.
+Nonprofits are included based on their ability to directly fund renewable energy projects throughout the world.
+When possible, ratings for nonprofit and charitable organizations, such as from Charity Navigator, are reviewed to determine the organization’s efficacy and legitimacy.

 If an investment or financial product does not 100% support renewable energy, is it still included?

 There are no investments or financial products which invest all their time and money into green projects.